metricshilab/manual/deployment.md

         git push heroku
 	    ```

-And there you have it.
+And there we have it.

 ### Tricks of the trade

 1.  **Putting everything in the top layer**

 	* For this to work, remember to keep your Shiny app in the top level of the repository.

 2.  **Keeping the Shiny app awake**
-	*  If I am not mistaken, Shiny app has a default timeout setting where the app will go to sleep when inactive for 60 seconds.
-I guess there are more elegant ways to do it but you can always force the app to do some calculations so that it's not inactive.
+	*  Shiny app has a default timeout setting where the app will go to sleep when inactive for 60 seconds.
+A quick-and-dirty solution is forcing the app to do some trivial calculations so that it's not inactive.

 		``` {.R}
 		autoInvalidate <- reactiveTimer(10000)

 		observe({
 			autoInvalidate()
 			cat(".")